 Zander founded the Boston Philharmonic Orchestra in 1978 and has appeared as guest conductor with orchestras around the world.
 His performances have inspired thousands of musicians, renewed their sense of idealism, and shed fresh, insightful, and sometimes provocative light on the interpretation of the central symphonic repertoire of the 19th and 20th centuries.
 Critics and the public have been united in their praise of Zander’s interpretations of the central repertory.

 Zander enjoys an international career as a speaker on leadership, with several keynote speeches at the Davos World Economic Forum, where he was presented with the Chrystal Award for “Outstanding Contributions in the Arts and International Relations.”
+His TED talk on The Transformative Power of Classical Music has been seen by over twenty million people.
 The best-selling book, The Art of Possibility, co-authored with leading psychotherapist Rosamund Zander, has been translated into twenty-two languages.
 In 2002, Mr. Zander was awarded the Caring Citizen of the Humanities Award by the United Nations.
 In 2007, he was awarded the Golden Door award by the International Institute of Boston for his “outstanding contribution to American society as a United States citizen of foreign birth.
-In 2019, Zander was presented with a Lifetime Achievement Award at the ABSA Achievement Awards in Johannesburg in recognition of his contributions in the spheres of Music, Culture and Leadership.
-This was the first time that the award had been given to a non-South African.
-Previous recipients of the Award include Nelson Mandela and Bishop Desmond Tutu.
-His TED talk on The Transformative Power of Classical Music has been seen by over twenty million people.
+In 2019, Zander was presented with a Lifetime Achievement Award at the ABSA Achievement Awards in Johannesburg in recognition of his contributions in the spheres of Music, Culture and Leadership (the first non-South African to receive it; previous recipients include Nelson Mandela and Bishop Desmond Tutu); and the Julio Kilenyi Medal of Honor from the Bruckner Society of America in 2021.

 For more information, please visit the Benjamin Zander Center at www.benjaminzander.org